Zxited/AcmeCorpWinSys/README.md

 # AcmeCorpWinSys
-Acme Corporation's Winning System for drawing prizes to out lovely customers!
+Acme Corporation's Winning System for drawing prizes to our lovely customers!
 (Project for internship application)